-Team Sports

-Grades 10-12

-1⁄2 credit

-Prerequisite: PE 9/Health
+Advanced PE Grades 10-12 1⁄2-1 credit Prerequisite: PE 9/Health

-This semester-long physical education course focuses on developing the skills and strategies needed to participate in a number of team sports.
+This semester-long physical education course focuses on developing the skills and strategies needed to participate in a number of team and individual/partner sports.
 Skill units will be focused largely around game play, with competition being a major component of the class.
+Advanced PE is a team sports option that is geared toward more highly competitive, fast-paced game play.
+Students choosing this class should be prepared for a more competitive class dynamic.